grkw/grkw.github.io/pages/allyship.md

 [Middle-to-Upper Class Privileges](https://www.itspronouncedmetrosexual.com/2012/10/list-of-upperclass-privilege/) that I hold.

+## Gender

+This section focuses on women and men for now, but I want to make it include the experiences of non-binary people too.

-## Women are not the problem, society is
+### Women are not the problem, society is

 What first got me into thinking about gender was [The Confidence Gap](https://www.theatlantic.com/magazine/archive/2014/05/the-confidence-gap/359815/), a longform article in The Atlantic.
 After reading it, it was like a veil had been removed and I suddenly couldn't help but notice the everyday ways in which sexism, gender bias, and misogyny affect my life.
 At the grocery checkout line, would the cashier be *this* rude to me if I were a man?
 During lunch time at work, why do we always seem to be talking about the hobbies of the two white men?